Renny4Real/dragon-practice/README.md

 Please implement a feature using TDD which lets me see the previously saved Chirps.

+Once you have showcased this slice, the customer would like to see pagination.

 ## Wolf course

 As a data hoarder I want to know when a Chirp has been removed from Twitter.